Alberto de Agostini National Park: History

 The park is named after one of the most important Salesian priests in Chilean history, Father Alberto Maria De Agostini.
 The Italian missionary, explorer, photographer and writer is known for his discoveries, photographs and maps of the region.

 The region was visited by Charles Darwin, who encountered its native Fuegian peoples in the Murray Channel.
-Fuegian peoples include the Selk'nam, Haush, Manek'enk and Yaghan), the latter settling the lands along the channel approximately 10,000 years ago.
+Fuegian peoples include the Selkʼnam, Haush, Manekʼenk and Yaghan), the latter settling the lands along the channel approximately 10,000 years ago.
 The encounter would be of vital importance when the scientist sat down to write his theory on human evolution.
 Other areas of the park, such as the picturesque Agostini Fjord, were only discovered in the past century.

 Alberto de Agostini National Park, along with Cabo de Hornos National Park, was named the Cabo de Hornos World Biosphere Reserve by UNESCO in 2005.

 Location

-The park is located 148 km (80 nautical miles) southwest of Punta Arenas, the nearest city, in Magallanes y la Antártica Chilena region, stretching over three provinces: (Magallanes, Tierra del Fuego and Antártica Chilena).
+The park is 148 km (80 nautical miles) southwest of Punta Arenas, the nearest city, in Magallanes y la Antártica Chilena region, stretching over three provinces: (Magallanes, Tierra del Fuego and Antártica Chilena).